 I like to think I’m an acquired taste, like old whiskey or arsenic in your tea

-So this is usually the part where pretension comes out in full and beautiful force but this is going to be the first time in a long time I'm going to be honest.
 My name is Clarence (Hello), born in 1988, i got my undergrad degree in Sociology (with a concentration in Women's Studies) and I'm utterly terrified.
 I'm scared of everything, people, my own feelings and sometimes even being but really there's nothing much to be done about that despite what I say.
 And I will say a lot about how my life has no meaning and i want to die (which is the majority of the time) but sometimes it seems like life is worth living for and everything in it is a spectacular explosion of awe inspiring wonder (which is usually a three week span some time in March).
 If it seems odd to read think what it might be like living it.
-So to get off the topic of terror I prefer stories.
+So to get off the topic of terror I prefer stories es.
 I like to read them, I love to live in them and there is nothing better to me than a story so I guess this blog is a story mostly about me.
 Don't bother trying to find themes, connection or messages in what I post cause there really aren't any (unless they are completely accidental).

 This blog is a story about what I find, what I feel and what I think so to that end I collect things to post or reblog.
-Its not meant to be anything truly meaningful or interconnected, just fun (mostly fun for me if you don't like it you can fuck right off) This is collection of all the the weird and interesting links from around the net that I find, comics, technology, comedy, current events, sociology, general geek/nerd interest, a little pornography and more weird stuff (seriously its become about 65% clusterfuck of the strange stuff which is also why I don't feel bad about continuing to name it Strange World).
+Its not meant to be anything truly meaningful or interconnected, just fun (mostly fun for me if you don't like it you can fuck right off) This is collection of all the the weird and interesting links from around the net that I find, comics, technology, comedy, current events, sociology, general geek/nerd interest, and more weird stuff.
 I think it makes for the closest representation to who I am that I've ever done and it just keeps growing bigger which is most of the fun.
-And don't be disturbed if i in several post warn about my soon to happen suicide (I have yet to actually do it so we're all probably safe for a few more years).
 Please feel free to talk to me and don't mind the depressive tone i will probably be using.
 I like to think I'm somewhat fun if also a complete idiot.

 Astronomers have taken their first 3D look at a gigantic filament of dark matter, an invisible cosmic structure that can only be detected by its gravitational effects it has on its surroundings.